If you’re looking to grow your brand in 2019 then YouTube advertising is a no-brainer. If you need a little convincing, consider this:

 There is no right or wrong here.
 By continuously working on your campaigns you can continuously improve them to generate the best results possible from your YouTube advertising.

 Advertising gets a bad reputation.
 Posted leaflets are binned, TV ads are skipped, and banner ads are considered all but invisible to most.
 However, on YouTube it’s a different story.
 Over the years, YouTube has perfected advertising so that their ads are not imposing to viewers.
 Instead, they’re targeted, useful, and occasionally even celebrated.
-In fact, the first YouTube video to ever hit one million views was an ad!
-The original video has since been removed but here is the remastered version:

 Now that you know how to advertise on YouTube and the best types of ads for your campaign, you should be all set to make 2019 the best year yet for your video marketing goals.